cmu-sei/juneberry/docs/specs/model_configuration_specification.md

 **Optional:** Timestamp (ISO format) indicating when the config was last modified.

 ## trainer
-The fully qualified class name (fqcn) and optional kwargs to a class class that extends `juneberry.trainer.Trainer`.
+The fully qualified class name (fqcn) and optional kwargs to a class that extends `juneberry.trainer.Trainer`.
 Juneberry has a variety of built-in trainers for the following platforms.
 The built-in trainers require no additional kwargs.